 VISIT THE WENDE

 Admission is free for all exhibitions and public programs.
-Public tours are held at 2:30 p.m. on open days.
+Public tours are normally held at 2:30 p.m. on Friday, Saturday, and Sunday, except when this conflicts with programs.

 10808 Culver Blvd., Culver City, CA 90230

-The Wende Museum is located in Culver City’s arts and culture corridor near the intersection of Culver Blvd. and Overland Ave.
-Find detailed directions via Google Maps.
-Public transit directions are best found via Culver City bus lines, and the Los Angeles Department of Transit.
-To reach the Museum via bicycle from the Culver City stop on the Metro E (Expo) Line, use Google Maps.
+The Wende Museum is located in Culver City’s arts and culture corridor near the intersection of Culver Blvd. and Overland Ave, which is served by Culver City bus lines 3 and 7.
+To reach the Museum via bicycle from the Culver City stop on the Metro E (Expo) Line, or for more detailed public transit directions if you are transferring from the L.A.
+Metro system, use Google Maps.

 Free parking is available in the city lots adjacent to the museum.
 EV charging stations are available nearby at the Veterans Memorial Building (4117 Overland Blvd.) and Senior Center (4095 Overland Blvd.).

 Explore the Wende with Bloomberg Connects, the free arts and culture app.
 This digital/mobile guide takes you behind the scenes with exclusive multimedia perspectives from artists, curators, and more.
-Download the guide from BloombergConnects.org and then search for or scroll to the Wende Museum to start planning your visit.
+Download the guide from BloombergConnects.org or by scanning the below QR code and then search for or scroll to the Wende Museum to start planning your visit.
 Don’t forget to bring your headphones!

 Photography and Video